Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs: -CORE COMPUTATION

-\spara{Theoretical analysis.} The time complexity of Algorithm~\ref{alg:asap_alg} matches that of the {\NPA}, specifically $O(t|V|^2 |E|)$.
-This is because computing $N^g(v)$ requires $O(|V||E|)$ time, and the number of iterations in the algorithm is bounded by the minimum value of $|V|$ and $|E|$.
-While both the {\NPA} and the {\ASAP} share this same theoretical time complexity, practical evaluations reveal notable differences in performance.
+\spara{Theoretical analysis.} The time complexity of Algorithm~\ref{alg:asap_alg} is the same as that of the {\NPA}, specifically $O(t|V|^2 |E|)$.
+This is because computing $N^g(v)$ requires $O(|V||E|)$ time, and the total number of iterations in the algorithm is bounded by the smaller of the two values, $|V|$ and $|E|$.
+Although both {\NPA} and {\ASAP} have the same theoretical time complexity, practical evaluations reveal notable performance differences.
 Empirical observations, discussed in Section~\ref{sec:experiments}, indicate that the {\ASAP} significantly enhances efficiency.
 This improvement is due to the more effective handling of computational tasks, especially in reducing redundant calculations, thus optimising the overall execution time.

-\begin{example} Considering Figure~\ref{fig:toy_graph} with parameters $k=2$, $g=2$, and $p=0.7$, the peeling procedure is as follows: First, nodes $\{v_5, \cdots, v_{12}\}$ are identified as a result of the $(k,g)$-core, and supporting tables for these nodes are initially based on their respective $g$-neighbours sizes.
+\begin{example} Considering Figure~\ref{fig:toy_graph_hyp} with parameters $k=2$, $g=2$, and $p=0.7$, the peeling procedure is as follows: First, nodes $\{v_5, \cdots, v_{12}\}$ are identified as a result of the $(k,g)$-core, and supporting tables for these nodes are initially based on their respective $g$-neighbours sizes.
 Due to the fraction constraint, hyperedges $e_1$ and $e_6$ are removed, as illustrated in Figure~\ref{fig:fraction_computation}.
-Consequently, the edgeCnt for $\{v_5, \cdots, v_{10}\}$ is updated from $0$ to $1$, and for $\{v_{11}, v_{12}\}$, the edgeCnt increases from $0$ to $2$.
+Consequently, the $edgeCnt$ for $\{v_5, \cdots, v_{10}\}$ is updated from $0$ to $1$, and for $\{v_{11}, v_{12}\}$, the $edgeCnt$ increases from $0$ to $2$.
 All nodes affected by $e_1$ and $e_6$ are added to the candidate node set $VC$ for further evaluation.
-As the \textsc{getEdgeLB} function returns a result of $0$ for all nodes in $VC$, the $N^g(v)$ needs to be computed, leading to the removal of nodes $v_5$, $v_{11}$, and $v_{12}$.
+As the \getEdgeLB{} function returns a result of $0$ for all nodes in $VC$, the $N^g(v)$ needs to be computed, leading to the removal of nodes $v_5$, $v_{11}$, and $v_{12}$.
 Consequently, hyperedges $e_2$ and $e_5$, which include these nodes, are added to the hyperedge candidate set $EC$.
 While $v_5$ and $v_{11}$ have no $g$-neighbours, $v_{12}$ maintains a $g$-neighbours relationship with $v_{10}$.
-Hence, the nodeCnt for $v_{10}$ is increased by $1$, and $v_{10}$ is enqueued into the priority queue $PQ$.
-Subsequently, the \textsc{getNodeLB} function is executed for $v_{10}$ in $PQ$, returning a value which surpasses $k$, and thus $v_{10}$ is retained.
-This process is iteratively repeated until {\ASAP} finally returns $\{v_6, \cdots, v_9\}$. \end{example}
+Hence, the $nodeCnt$ for $v_{10}$ is increased by $1$, and $v_{10}$ is enqueued into the priority queue $PQ$.
+Subsequently, the \getNodeLB{} function is executed for $v_{10}$ in $PQ$, returning a value greater than $k$, and thus $v_{10}$ is retained.
+This process is repeated until {\ASAP} finally returns $\{v_6, \cdots, v_9\}$. \end{example}